Criminal Justice (CRJS) 493

 Calhoun, F. S., & Weston, S. W. (2003).
 Contemporary threat management: A practical guide for identifying, assessing and managing individuals of violent intent.
 San Diego: Specialized Training Services Press.

-All readings for this course are available in the Digital Reading Room (DRR).
+Additional journal articles are also assigned as readings in many of the units and are available in the Digital Reading Room (DRR).
 You will be directed to the appropriate readings throughout the course.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.